Chinmaybhat388/Capstone-project_KMeans-DBSCA/README.md

 - The primary source of community college data was web scraped from the site community college review.
 - We will be using the ‘Location’ feature from this data to obtain geo coordinates of each college from geopy library.
 - We will then use Foursquare API to get hotspots around a college where students are most likely to hang out.

+## Modelling
+- We will be using kMeans and DBSCAN to determine the optimal locations to set up student hostels.